dmhenaopa/holberton-system_engineering-devops/0x00-shell_basics/README.md

 $
 ```
 + 2-bring_me_home: Changes the working directory to the users home directory. *Example:*
-+ 3-listfiles: Display current directory contents in a long format. *Usage:*
++ 3-listfiles: Display current directory contents in a long format. *Example:*
-+ 4-listmorefiles: Display current directory contents, including hidden files. *Usage:*
++ 4-listmorefiles: Display current directory contents, including hidden files. *Example:*
-+ 5-listfilesdigitonly: Display current directory contents using a long format with user and group IDs displayed numerically and hidden files. *Usage:*
++ 5-listfilesdigitonly: Display current directory contents using a long format with user and group IDs displayed numerically and hidden files. *Example:*
-+ 6-firstdirectory: Creates a directory named holberton in the /tmp/ directory. *Usage:*
++ 6-firstdirectory: Creates a directory named holberton in the /tmp/ directory. *Example:*
 + 7-movethatfile: Move the file betty from /tmp/ to /tmp/holberton. *Usage:*
 + 8-firstdelete: Delete the file betty that is in /tmp/holberton/ directory. *Usage:*
 + 9-firstdirdeletion: Delete the directory holberton that is in the /tmp directory. *Usage:*